Spike Mendelsohn

 Evangelos Spiros "Spike" Mendelsohn (born 15 December 1980) is a Washington, D.C.–based chef and restaurateur best known as the fifth-place finisher of the fourth season of Top Chef, which aired 2008–2009.
 He is the chef and owner of multiple restaurants: Good Stuff Eatery, Santa Rosa Taqueria, and We, The Pizza in Washington, D.C.
 In the summer of 2017, Mendelsohn closed his restaurant Béarnaise in Washington's Capitol Hill and opened Santa Rosa Taqueria in its place.
 In 2019, Mendelsohn opened PLNT Burger, a vegan restaurant featuring Beyond Meat, inside Whole Foods Market in Silver Spring, Maryland.

 Early life and education

 Mendelsohn was born in Montreal, Quebec, Canada.
 His mother is Greek and his father is Jewish.
 In 1993, when Mendelsohn was thirteen years old, his family moved to Seville, Spain.
-The family resided there for three and a half years, during which time he attended school in Marbella, Spain.
+The family lived there for three and a half years, during which time he attended school in Marbella, Spain.
 Later, the family moved to Clearwater Beach, Florida.
-They operated Pepin restaurant in St. Petersburg, Florida until its sale in 2004.
-Young Mendelsohn worked at Pepin as "busboy, dishwasher, [and] pinch-hitting as a cook when short staffed."
+They operated a restaurant in St. Petersburg, Florida until its sale in 2004.
+Mendelsohn worked in the restaurant in various positions.